 When you are breastfeeding take this time to talk to your baby.
 Breastfeeding is not the time to skim through your emails or catch up on text and phone calls.
 You will find as you are talking to your baby you are distracting them from any ideas they may have to possibly bite or stop eating to play.

 Being firm is ok if you get bitten.
 Your baby doesn’t know that biting while breastfeeding hurts.
-Right after they have bitten you it is ok to firmly say “no bite” or “ouch do not bite me” and stop the feeding.
-Be aware, as I mentioned above, this may result in negative reaffirmation.
+Right after they have bitten you it is ok to firmly say “No bite” or “ouch do not bite me” and stop the feeding.

-You should comfort them after a firm “no” has been given but do not offer the breast again unless they are still rooting in hunger.
+You should comfort them after a firm “no” has been given but do not offer the breast again unless they are clearly hungry.

 You should never flick or smack their mouth in anger if they bite.

 Your baby could be biting because your milk is not coming out fast enough for them.
-They get lazy over time and get upset when the milk does not come out fast as they like.
+They get upset when the milk does not come out fast as they like, which could result in biting.

 To get your baby off gently place your fingers between your baby’s gums or teeth to break the suction and this will make it much less painful to get your baby off your breast.